David Chariandy wins Writers’ Trust fiction prize for ‘Brother’

 TORONTO — David Chariandy's novel "Brother" has won the $50,000 Rogers Writers' Trust Fiction Prize.

-"Brother" (McClelland & Stewart) is a coming-of-age story about two siblings confronting violence and prejudice in a Toronto housing complex during the summer of 1991.
+"Brother" (McClelland & Stewart) is a coming-of-age story about two siblings, the sons of Trinidadian immigrants, who confront violence and prejudice in a Toronto housing complex.

+In a video introducing the book that was shown during the ceremony, Chariandy said that while the story is fictional, he drew on his own experiences of growing up black in Toronto's east end.

+"Writing this novel might be imagined to be a way of working through the vulnerability I felt growing up, and the possibility that life would take an ugly turn," he said.

 Jury members, who selected "Brother" after reading 141 submitted novels and short story collections, praised Chariandy's "stunning lyrical writing, pitch perfect pacing, and unexpected humour."